Axelpuff/hundredschools/descriptions/xunzi/views/confucius/description.md

 Xunzi sees Confucius as the greatest sage in history.
-Unlike the later thinkers, Confucius did not fall into the trap of getting fixated on "one corner of the way".
+Unlike the later thinkers, Confucius did not fall into the trap of getting fixated on "one corner of the way."
+See *Analects* 9.2: "A villager from Daxiang remarked sarcastically: 'How great is Kongzi!
+He is so broadly learned, and yet has failed to make a name for himself in any particular endeavor.'"